sonertari/UTMFW/README.md

 - Make release(8) for the amd64 arch, then do the same for the arm64 arch replacing amd64 with arm64 below:
 	+ Extract src.tar.gz and and sys.tar.gz under /usr/src/
-	+ Apply the patches under openbsd/utmfw
+	+ Apply the unified patch-src or the individual patches under openbsd/utmfw
 	+ Update the sources with the stable branch changes if any
 	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast amd64 computer and longer than 60 hours on a Raspberry Pi 4
 		+ Build the kernel and reboot